UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     **Total audio length in hours**: [give a rough average if transcribing files in bulk, rounding up to nearest hour]
     **Model**: large-v2
-    **Language used in recordings (leave blank for autodetection)**: If your language of choice unavailable, check the "Languages available" list for its availability and [contact support](https://supr.naiss.se/support/)
+    **Language used in recordings (leave blank for autodetection)**: If your language of choice unavailable, check the "Languages available" list for its availability and [contact support](https://supr.naiss.se/support/).

 ### Step 3: Monitoring jobs

-1. Monitor your job by entering `jobinfo` on terminal.
-It tells if your job named `Whisper_xxx` has been submitted and/or running, where `xxx` is the date and time of job submission.
+1. Your job will first wait in a queue and then start executing.
+To first check if your job is waiting in the queue, type `squeue --me -o "%.30j"` on terminal.
+If you see your job name `Whisper_xxx` it means it is in the queue, where `xxx` is the date and time of job submission, example: Whisper_2024-10-25_11-10-30.

-2. `[Whisper_xxx].out` that gets created in `Whisper_logs` folder inside `proj` folder.
-This contains a progress bar for each file that you sent for transcribing/translating.
+2. To check if your job has started executing, locate a file named `[Whisper_xxx_yyy].out` that will get created in `Whisper_logs` folder inside `proj` folder, where `xxx` is date and time of job submission and `yyy` is your username followed by a "job id", example: Whisper_2024-10-25_11-10-30_jayan_234.out.
+This contains a progress bar for each recording that you sent for transcribing/translating.

+3. If neither job name `Whisper_xxx` was found in queue, nor a `[Whisper_xxx_yyy].out` was created in `Whisper_logs`, [contact support](https://supr.naiss.se/support/).

 ### Step 4: Data transfer from project to local computer